hotpacket/coupon_data_analysis/README.md

 Kid(s)        0.50497
 Partner       0.595349

-###Finding 4: Drivers in their thirties most likely to have children as passengers
+### Finding 4: Drivers in their thirties most likely to have children as passengers

-As seen in the graphic below, drivers in their thirties were most likely to have children as passengers.
+As seen in the KDE plot below, drivers in their thirties were most likely to have children as passengers.

+!(Child passenger KDE plot)[https://github.com/hotpacket/coupon_data_analysis/blob/main/images/childpassengers.png]

-###Finding 5: Of all drivers with child passengers, drivers in their thirties were least likely to accept coupons
+### Finding 5: Of all drivers with child passengers, drivers in their thirties were least likely to accept coupons

 The following table shows the acceptance rates for drivers with child passengers.